-A Resident Evil TV series is working to be in Netflix, according to a report.
-This Resident Evil TV series, apparently still in the early stages, will be produced by the same company that was behind the movies, German studio Constantin Film.
+According to a report, a Resident Evil TV series is working to be on Netflix.
+This Resident Evil TV series, apparently still in the early stages, will be produced by the same company that was behind the movies, the German studio Constantin Film.

-While the series will become more action-oriented as it went on, the early games are straight-up horror experiences, where the player must make use of limited resources to barely get by, running instead of shooting, and sweating bullets during intense boss battles.
+While the series will become more action-oriented as it continues, the early games are straight-up horror experiences, where the player must use limited resources to barely get by, running instead of shooting and sweating bullets during intense boss battles.

 The news is already viral, and fans are expecting something good from Netflix.